zulip/zulip/docs/overview/architecture-overview.md

 explains which HTTP requests get sent to which app server).

-Tornado is an asynchronous server and is meant specifically to hold open tens of thousands of long-lived (long-polling or websocket) connections -- that is to say, routes that maintain a persistent connection from every running client.
+Tornado is an asynchronous server and is meant specifically to hold open tens of thousands of long-lived (long-polling) connections -- that is to say, routes that maintain a persistent connection from every running client.
 For this reason, it's responsible for event (message) delivery, but not much else.
 We try to